mystyxx/MTW/README.md

 - more quotes

 ## known issues
-- the words are cut in half when they are at the end of the line
-- if the spacebar is pressed even after the end of the test, the total of words typed will increase (count as incorrect word)
+- if you have typed the beginning of a word when the timer ends, it will count as incorrect keystrokes and incorrect word.
-- if the right alt key is pressed while the results are shown, the wpm value will decrease.